hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/240_005_alasinga.md

 And how to speak of their kindness?
 I have no more wants now, I am well off, and all the money that I require to visit Europe I shall get from here. . . .
-A boy called Narasimhâchârya has cropped up in our midst.
+A boy called Narasimhāchārya has cropped up in our midst.
 He has been loafing about the city for the last three years.
 Loafing or no loafing, I like him; but please write to me all about him if you know anything.
 He knows you.
 He came in the year of the Paris Exhibition to